Adding Bleed to a Publisher Document for Commercial Printing

 You can now begin creating your bleed.
 Extend any graphic that touched the edge of the original document to the current page size.

 If your graphic is a vector, you can pull the edges out without pixelating the graphic.
-However if your graphic is a JPG photograph, you cannot stretch the image without distortion.
-Use the crop tool or use a larger image.
+However if your graphic is a JPG photograph, be careful not to stretch the image too much which may cause distortion.
+Use the crop tool or limit how much you scale the image.

-Note: Your fold lines will not change, so only extend the graphics touching the edges.
+Note: Your fold lines will not change, so only extend the graphics touching the page edges.

 Continue adjusting any additional pages.
 Once you are finished, return the document size to the original page size.